nephatrine/docker-drone-ci/README.md

 - [Drone](https://drone.io/)
 - [SQLite](https://www.sqlite.org/)

-This container includes a server, agent, and exec runner.
+This container includes a server, docker runner, and exec runner.
 This is not a single-server configuration so you can easily add more agents and runners in separate containers as needed.
-You can pass variable ``DRONE_AGENT_DISABLED`` to disable both the agent and exec runner.
-You can similarly pass ``DRONE_EXEC_DISABLED`` to just disable the exec runner.
+You can pass variable ``DRONE_DOCKER_DISABLED`` or ``DRONE_EXEC_DISABLED`` to disable one or both runners.

 You can spin up a quick temporary test container like this: